 Having a wide arch or small and narrow teeth can cause spaces or gaps between them.

 Gaps can also occur because teeth are missing.
 Some missing teeth could be ones that never came in – either because you were born without them or they didn’t erupt through the bone for some reason.
 Missing teeth can also be due to you having a one removed in the past, due to an injury or infection.
 Unfortunately, losing a tooth may cause other teeth to shift, opening up the space between them.

 It can be difficult to thoroughly clean all the surfaces of gapped teeth, especially between them where food tends to get stuck.
 Wide space can be quite embarrassing and even cause speech problems.
 If you have gaps between your teeth, they can easily be corrected with braces.

-Do You Need Braces?
-Potential Reason #2: Crowding Causing Crooked, Overlapped or Twisted Teeth
+Potential Reason #2 If Your Teeth Need Braces: Crowding Causing Crooked, Overlapped or Twisted Teeth

 Crooked teeth are hard to keep clean and challenging to floss.
 Twisted teeth can cause gum issues as well.
 The teeth may be misaligned and crowded because the arch is too small and there isn’t enough space for all of your teeth to fit.

 When you come in for a consultation with our orthodontist, Dr. Charles Cohen will see if you could benefit from arch expansion.
 This technique creates more room for your teeth to straighten out, improving your misalignment issue.

 How Do You Know If You Need Braces?
 Potential Reason #3: Open Bite

 If you bite your back teeth together and see an open gap between your front upper and lower teeth, then you have an “open” bite.
 It can be impossible to bite into things with this type of malocclusion.
 Sometimes the teeth are angled forward and can be noticed even when your mouth is closed, because it causes your lips to stick out.